swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 ### Create a new Git repository

-Create a new repository on your favorite Git service.
-Clone the repository and switch to your newly cloned repository.
+Create a Git repository to collaborate with peers on your preferred Git service.

 {% callout type="note" %}
 Using GitHub?
 Follow the related documentation [_Creating a new repository_ - docs.github.com](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) to create a new GitHub repository for this chapter.